-Section 850.8.
-Commercial and Recreational Fishing
+Section 850.8 Commercial and Recreational Fishing

 1. Offshore renewable energy may affect commercial and recreational fisheries activity in many different ways.
-Some of the potential effects on fishermen from the placement of a wind farm in the Ocean SAMP area may include changing the distribution and/or abundance of fish populations, increasing stocks of certain fish through reef effects; limiting fishermen's access to traditional fishing grounds; gear or vessel damage; and other changes to fishing activities.
+Some of the potential effects on fishermen from the placement of a wind farm in the SAMP area may include changing the distribution and/or abundance of fish populations, increasing stocks of certain fish through reef effects; limiting fishermen's access to traditional fishing grounds; gear or vessel damage; and other changes to fishing activities.
 These general types of effects are discussed below, though specific effects are dependent on site-specific conditions such as location, type and scale of project, and other factors.
-The potential site-specific effects of an offshore renewable energy project in the Ocean SAMP area will undergo in-depth evaluation as part of the permitting process (see Section 820.4 and Chapter 10, Existing Statutes, Regulations and Policies).
+The potential site-specific effects of an offshore renewable energy project in the SAMP area will undergo in-depth evaluation as part of the permitting process (see Section 820.4 and Chapter 10 Existing Statutes, Regulations and Policies).

-850.8.1.
-Effects on Fish Populations
+850.8.1 Effects on Fish Populations

 - 1. Some fish species, especially rare or overfished species, could be negatively affected by the presence of wind farms if the wind farms result in a localized concentration of fishing effort and an increased harvest if the species are attracted to the structures.
-Alternatively, the increased habitat for some species created by the structures may result in increased populations of commercially important species (see Section 850.7.7), leading to economic gains for commercial fishermen targeting these species (BMT Cordah Limited 2003), and increased opportunities for recreational anglers, who are likely to focus their efforts around the wind turbines. - 2.
-There is also the potential for secondary effects on fish populations if fishermen are displaced from the wind farm area, and as a result concentrate their efforts elsewhere on vulnerable populations or habitats (BMT Cordah Limited 2003).
-Likewise, if the wind turbines serve as fish aggregating devices, attracting and concentrating fish from elsewhere in the Ocean SAMP area, and attracting more commercial and recreational fishing activity to the area to take advantage of the aggregation, it could have the undesired outcome of leaving fish species more vulnerable to overharvesting from more concentrated fishing effort (Whitmarsh et al. 2008). - 3.
+Alternatively, the increased habitat for some species created by the structures may result in increased populations of commercially important species (see Section 850.7.7), leading to economic gains for fishermen targeting these species (BMT Cordah Limited 2003). - 2.
+There is also the potential for secondary effects on fish populations if fishermen are displaced from the wind farm area, and as a result concentrate their efforts elsewhere on vulnerable populations or habitats (BMT Cordah Limited 2003). - 3.
 Fish populations could be affected by some or a combination of the factors listed in Section 850.7, such as noise or electromagnetic fields, which could potentially have effects at the population levels if activities such as spawning or feeding are affected.
 Some fish populations could also be affected by a change in benthic habitat as some areas of the seafloor are converted to hard structures.
 The cumulative effects of the factors mentioned above may also need to be considered.
 For more on the ways in which wind farms may affect fish, see Section 850.7.

-850.8.2.
-Effects on Fish Catch
+850.8.2 Effects on Fish Catch